 However, it is easy to use and can still be tailored to adapt to different workflows and is perfect for businesses that are looking to adapt their first CRM.
 According to the industry, despite having less extensive features, Less Annoying CRM doesn’t fall far behind bigger platforms such as Zoho CRM or Salesforce Sales Cloud Lightning Professional.
 And is therefore perfect for companies with tight budgets.

-Teamgate prides itself on its easy-to-use value proposition, which starts as early as a demo, stretches into onboarding and continues all throughout the use of software.
+Teamgate prides itself on its easy-to-use value proposition, which starts as early as a demo, stretches into onboarding and continues all throughout the use of the software.
 Speaking of a demo, Teamgate is taking a Product-Led Growth inspired approach by allowing users of a trial version to upload demo data for stimulating CRM scenarios.
 In other words, you get a whole picture of the CRM in action which makes it easy to determine where it would fit in your strategy moving forward.

 According to the users, the software has a range of functionalities that covers the basic needs of a CRM, though not much of marketing integration.
 It is said to mostly cater to businesses with unique workflows, especially due to its innovative goal-setting feature.
 Teamgate CRM also puts forward the most important data that defines either success or failure.
 It is therefore praised for its forecasting abilities.